 If one there’s one thing in the way of NFT mass adoption, it’s gas fees.
 It’s paying more on top than what the asset is worth.
 Be ready to drop $100s, whether you want to mint, buy, or sell.

-Thousands of users pay these every day as if it were the “only” choice.
+Thousands of users pay fees every day as if it were the “only” choice.
 At least not anymore.
 Gas-free NFT marketplaces are gaining popularity, and it’s a matter of time before one of these becomes the next Opensea.

 How is it possible to trade without gas fees?
 The answer is in the definition.